open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

   - The new data point's start time must match the time of the accumulated data point.
 If not, see [detecting alignment issues].(#sums-detecting-alignment-issues).
 - Otherwise, it MUST be dropped.

-Sum metric points MUST have `_total` added as a suffix to the metric name.
+Monotonic sum metric points MUST have `_total` added as a suffix to the metric name.

 #### Histograms